-- 1. Remove the two Phillips screws on the AC Access Cover (see Figure 1-3, Item 15) to access the internal AC Terminal Block (see Figure 2-10). - 2.
-Route the cable from the AC electrical main panel through one of the strain relief clamps to the AC INPUT.
+- 1. Remove the two Phillips screws on the AC wiring access cover (item 15 in figure 1-3) to access the internal AC terminal block (see figure 2-10). - 2.
+Route the cable from the AC electrical main panel through one of the strain reliefs clamps to the AC INPUT.
 Tighten the strain relief clamp securely on the cable.
 Always leave a little extra slack in the wiring. - 3.
-Connect the LINE IN (brown) from the main panel's dedicated breaker to the "HOT IN" terminal.
-Tighten the "HOT IN" terminal to 16 in lbf (1.8 N-m). - 4.
-Connect the NEUTRAL IN (blue) from the main panel's neutral busbar to the "NEUT IN" terminal.
-Tighten the "NEUT IN" terminal to 16 in lbf (1.8 N-m).
+Connect the hot wire (BLACK) from the main panel's dedicated breaker to the "HOT 1 IN" terminal.
+Tighten the "HOT 1 IN" terminal to 16 in lbf (1.8 N-m).